tcltk/tcl/doc/markdown/clock.md

 The **clock** command performs several operations that obtain and manipulate values that represent times.
 The command supports several subcommands that determine what action is carried out by the command.

 [clock]{.cmd} [add]{.sub} [timeVal]{.arg} [count unit...]{.optarg} [-option value]{.optarg}
 : Adds a (possibly negative) offset to a time that is expressed as an integer number of seconds.
-See **CLOCK ARITHMETIC** for a full description.
+See [Clock arithmetic] for a full description.

 [clock]{.cmd} [clicks]{.sub} [-option]{.optarg}
 : If no *-option* argument is supplied, returns a high-resolution time value as a system-dependent integer value.
 The unit of the value is system-dependent but should be the highest resolution clock available on the system such as a CPU cycle counter.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See [High resolution timers] for a full description.

     If the *-option* argument is **-milliseconds**, then the command is synonymous with **clock milliseconds** (see below).
 This usage is obsolete, and **clock milliseconds** is to be considered the preferred way of obtaining a count of milliseconds.

     If the *-option* argument is **-microseconds**, then the command is synonymous with **clock microseconds** (see below).
 This usage is obsolete, and **clock microseconds** is to be considered the preferred way of obtaining a count of microseconds.

 [clock]{.cmd} [format]{.sub} [timeVal]{.arg} [-option value]{.optdot}
 : Formats a time that is expressed as an integer number of seconds into a format intended for consumption by users or external programs.
-See **FORMATTING TIMES** for a full description.
+See [Formatting times] for a full description.

 [clock]{.cmd} [microseconds]{.sub}
 : Returns the current time as an integer number of microseconds.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See [High resolution timers] for a full description.

 [clock]{.cmd} [milliseconds]{.sub}
 : Returns the current time as an integer number of milliseconds.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See [High resolution timers] for a full description.

 [clock]{.cmd} [scan]{.sub} [inputString]{.arg} [-option value]{.optdot}
 : Scans a time that is expressed as a character string and produces an integer number of seconds.
-See **SCANNING TIMES** for a full description.
+See [Scanning times] for a full description.

 [clock]{.cmd} [seconds]{.sub}
 : Returns the current time as an integer number of seconds.